ttheland/insect-identification/README.md

 ## To-Do:
 ### March 2022
 - [ ] Finish Inference and Gradio demo for Carabid model
+- [ ] Train other types of models over Leeds, Carabids, IP102 datasets
 - [ ] Train model on iNaturalist Insecta subset using torchvision
 - [ ] Finish dissertation draft for review in early April